Louisiana French: Decline in World War II

 The war compelled many Cajun people to leave their home state of Louisiana for the first time and serve in the military.
-Cajun GIs, most of whom could neither speak nor understand English, encountered solely English-speaking Americans and learned it to serve and survive in the military.
+Cajun GIs, most of whom could neither speak nor understand English, encountered solely English-speaking Americans and learned that language to serve and survive in the military.

 Back on the home front, many Cajun civilians united with other Anglo-Americans to support the war effort by volunteering as air raid wardens, plane spotters, firefighters, auxiliary policemen, nursing aides, as well as participating in bond, stamp, and scrap drives.
 These activities which the Cajuns participated in promoted feelings of national unity, and drew the Cajuns closer to Mainstream America.
 During this time period, emphasis on the 'American way of life' had a massive impact on Cajun children: census data shows that the use of Cajun French as a first language dropped 17 percent for Cajuns born during US involvement in WW2, the single largest decrease since the beginning of the 20th century, and also resulted in the practice of punishing Cajun students for speaking French at school.

 Preservation efforts

-Marilyn J. Conwell of Pennsylvania State University conducted a study of Louisiana French in 1959 and published in 1963 the book Louisiana French Grammar, which has been regarded as "probably the first complete study of a Louisiana French dialect".
+Marilyn J. Conwell of Pennsylvania State University conducted a study of Louisiana French in 1959 and published in 1963 the book Louisiana French Grammar, which has been regarded as probably the first complete study of a Louisiana French dialect.
 Conwell focused on the French spoken in Lafayette, Louisiana, and evaluated what was then its current status.
-She pointed out that the gradual decline of French made it "relatively common" to find "grand-parents who speak only French, parents who speak both French and English, children who speak English and understand French, and grand-children who speak and understand only English."
+She pointed out that the gradual decline of French made it relatively common to find grand-parents who speak only French, parents who speak both French and English, children who speak English and understand French, and grand-children who speak and understand only English.
 The decision to teach French to children was well-received since grandparents hoped for better opportunities for communicating with their grandchildren.

 All varieties of French in Louisiana according to the 2015 American Community Survey, including Louisiana French.
 Parishes marked in yellow are those where 4–10%, orange 10–15%, and red 15–20% of the population speak French at home.

 The Council for the Development of French in Louisiana (CODOFIL) was established in 1968 to promote the preservation of French language and culture in Louisiana.
 The Louisiana state legislature has greatly shifted its stance on the status of French.
 Since the passage of Legislative Act No. 409 in 1968, the Louisiana governor is granted the authorization "to establish the Council for the Development of Louisiana-French" and that the agency is to consist of no more than fifty members, including a chairman.
 The name was soon changed to CODOFIL and was granted the power to "do anything possible and necessary to encourage the development, usage and preservation of French as it exists in Louisiana".